 The Arlene Gates Department of Nursing is located within the Glenda K. Corrigan Health Sciences Center

 , an $11.5 million facility that opened in fall 2013.
 The nursing department features four simulation rooms that allow students to participate in realistic healthcare scenarios, as well as view, critique and learn from others' simulation experiences.

 Bachelor of Science in Nursing-Mitchell

-Dakota Wesleyan offers a Bachelor in Science degree in nursing on campus, which is a combination of on-campus curriculum for the first three years and the online program for the fourth year.
+Dakota Wesleyan offers a Bachelor in Science degree in nursing on campus.

 RN-BS Nursing Program

-The RN-BS nursing program provides the opportunity for RN students to develop abilities and skills related to the roles of the baccalaureate nurse.
+The RN-BS nursing program is a degree completion program that provides the opportunity for RN students to develop abilities and skills related to the roles of the baccalaureate nurse.
 The nursing component of the program is offered online, which accommodates the goal-directed adult learner.

 Associate Degree (AS) LPN-RN Plan of Study, Sioux Falls Site

 Courses are designed for LPN's to enhance knowledge of human health needs and nursing interventions while developing management of care skills needed by the registered nurse (RN) in the current health care setting.